ShomaJPN/NetworkACLchecker/README.md

 ## Setup and Test
 The network configuration diagram is as follows.
-By using two NICs, Send/Recieve (Src/Dst) are performed on the same single Mac.
+By using two NICs, Send/Recieve (Src/Dst) are performed on a Mac.
 If you want to test two or more Src/Dst IP-addresses at the same time, it is nessesary to add multiple IP-addresses to one NIC.
 ![nw_fig](https://user-images.githubusercontent.com/49780970/69229256-75722100-0bc8-11ea-9339-878b1dd21d01.jpg)